ipfs-inactive/docs/content/guides/examples/api/service/readme.md

 )
 ```

-We dont need too many imports for this.
+We don't need too many imports for this.
 Now, the only other thing we need is our main function:

 Set up an ipfsnode.